-Due to the Photonics CRC's strength in low-temperature planar optical waveguide manufacture, Australia is in a prime position to develop the mixed Photonic and Electronic technologies and IOEC components (as per Figure 2) needed to meet a range of system requirements.
+Due to the Photonics CRC's strength in low-temperature planar optical waveguide manufacture, Australia is in a prime position to develop the mixed Photonic and Electronic technologies and IOEC components needed to meet a range of system requirements.
 Australia will need to coordinate and integrate its technologies and management skills at all levels to achieve and commercialise this opportunity of strategic importance.
 A scenario for the development and commercialisation of IOEC components and associated products could involve:

-- Photonics research & technology development activities including the development of ASIC design libraries having Photonics components as standard cells; - Formation of a start-up company to design and manufacture Application Specific IOECs to enable Australian Industry to develop new products and systems.
-Ideally, the semiconductor manufacturer - Quality Semiconductor Australia who until recently, specialised in electronic ASIC design and manufacture, would be involved with the start-up company; - Volume production of IOECs for the mass market may require licensing or off-shore manufacture, with the Australian start-up providing pilot production facilities; and - Development by Australian industry (SMEs and MNCs) of world-competitive products based on the IOECs ( as shown in Figure 3 and outlined below).
+- Photonics research & technology development activities - including the development of ASIC design libraries having photonics components as standard cells; - Formation of a start-up company to design and manufacture Application Specific IOECs to enable Australian industry to develop new products and systems.
+Ideally, the semiconductor manufacturer Quality Semiconductor Australia who until recently, specialised in electronic ASIC design and manufacture, would be involved with the start-up company; - Volume production of IOECs for the mass market may require licensing or off-shore manufacture, with the Australian start-up providing pilot production facilities; and - Development by Australian industry (SMEs and MNCs) of world-competitive products based on the IOECs. - IOEC BASED PRODUCTS